Who Is Jeremy Ryan? The Man Suing Twitter

 But Ryan hasn’t only been into politics.
 As it turns out, hes been into business as well.
 He ran a business called Cells R’ Us Global Wholesale and Consulting.
 According to business directory service Manta, Cells R’ Us started in 2009 and was a wholesale and consulting firm in telecommunications.
 While it’s unclear what they exactly did their primary operations seemed to have been in India and the United Arab Emirates.
 Estimated annual revenue was $2.5-5 million with 2-4 employees.
 He also ran a window tinting shop called Tint Tek Window Tinting in Madison Wisconsin, a partnership with someone who lived with him at the time of his raid and was on federal probation for a cannabis grow operation.
 Both businesses seem now defunct.

 But prior to his arrest for nuclear terrorism Ryan struggled with a battle with brain cancer that gave him an artistic ability he never had before.
 In 2021 he used this artistic ability to start launching NFT collections very quickly becoming the largest artist on BNB Chain, at the time known as Binance Smart Chain or BSC.
 His rise caught the attention of several celebrities with his pieces being revealed to be the only ones on the chain at one point owned by rapper Eminem.
 According to his lawsuit against Twitter, one of his accounts suspended was also followed by Snoop Dogg and John Cena.
 According to another story he got Justin Bieber, Britney Spears, Lady Gaga, and even Burger King to follow the page of a memecoin he was running called Belieber on Sol.
 A review of his Facebook shows pictures of him smoking Cannabis with Tommy Chong (who also follows him on Instagram) and backstage with Tiesto among various other celebrity connections.
+Other notable followers of his various pages include Tom Cruise, Coldplay, and Lil Pump among others.
 His company NFT Demon Holdings, LLC is registered in Wyoming and his Facebook lists it as the largest consulting firm amongst celebrities and Fortune 500 companies.
 One thing is for certain, he has certainly made a name in the crypto/NFT field.

 Hacktivism –